mandebi/Sudoku-Solver/README.md

 <h4>4.1 Compilation Command (using GCC: I tested on Ubuntu 18.04)</h4>
 gcc -o output_executable -Wall main.c utilities.c libz3.so -lpthread -w

-I also provided a "compile.sh" file that just need to be executed in a Linux environment (Allocate execution rights: chmod +x compile.sh)
+I also provided a "compile.sh" file that just need to be executed in a Linux environment (Allocate execution rights: chmod +x compile.sh)<br>
-UTILIZATION:
+<u>UTILIZATION:</u>
     ./compile.sh output_executable main.c
   example:
     ./compile.sh output main.c

 <h4>4.2 Execution Command (from the command line interface)</h4>
-/output_executable ./../hard_sudoku.txt
+./output_executable ./../hard_sudoku.txt

 <u>Note:</u>
-The program create a text log file on the project folder, so please make sure to grant project's folder modification rights to the executable of the program.
+The program create a text log file on the project folder (SMT-Solver/model.txt), so please make sure to grant project's folder modification rights to the executable of the program.
+The model.txt file also shows a satisfiable assignment which correspond to a solution to a given sudoku puzzle.

 I provided 4 examples of sudoku puzzle in the home folder